w0xter/grasshopper-mcp/README.md

 - "Connect the circle to a extrude component with a height of 10"
 - "Create a grid of points with 5 rows and 5 columns"
 - "Apply a random rotation to all selected objects"
+- "Update the value of a Number Slider using `set_component_value`"

 ## Troubleshooting